 - Completion of Degree – To open avenues for promising career options, you should first consider completing your degree program in respiratory care.
 The curriculum covered in the Bachelor’s program includes clinical respiratory care, pharmacology, procedures, pathophysiology, advanced respiratory theory, and mechanical ventilation.
 Keep reading this article to get a clear idea on respiratory therapist salary Texas after completion of the degree.
 The majority of the programs conclude with a competency assessment that will demonstrate the traits and skills required to succeed in this field.
 Apart from this, you will also need to complete certain clinical hours, to attain the practical experience of this field.
 Make sure you go for a university program that is recognized by the Commission of Accreditation of Respiratory Care to ensure a wide range of career opportunities for you.
 One can also visit respiratory therapist schools in california for having degree on the same field.

-- Clearing the Credentialing Examinations – The respiratory therapists need to get an official certification for their competence.
+- Clearing the Credentialing Examinations – The certified respiratory therapist salary need to get an official certification for their competence.
 It is a test conducted to assess your general knowledge and open pathways to advanced level credentialing.
 The first level will give make you a certified respiratory therapist.
 Moreover clearing the advanced level examination will make you a registered respiratory therapist that is the highest credential in this field.

 - Applying for State License – Almost every state in the USA mandates license for respiratory therapists.
 Candidates must have completed their associate degrees to qualify to apply for a license.
 A license makes you eligible to apply for the position of a respiratory therapist.